devemio/elasticsearch-eloquent/README.md

     protected string $index = 'index';
     protected string|null $type = 'type'; // optional

-    // (Optional) if you have a pre-configured Elasticsearch client you can pass it here. public function createPersistence(): PersistenceContract
+    // If you have a pre-configured Elasticsearch client you can pass it here (optional) public function createPersistence(): PersistenceContract
     {
         return new Persistence($client);